telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 Paging occurs before grouping, otherwise the whole datasource should be grouped, which will greatly reduce the performance.
 As a result, the following behavior is exhibited:

-* the Grid dataSource instance is not aware if there are items from the displayed groups on other pages.
+* The dataSource instance of the Grid is not aware if there are items from the displayed groups on other pages.
-* if groups are collapsed, additional items and groups from other pages cannot be displayed below the rendered items and groups.
+* If groups are collapsed, additional items and groups from other pages cannot be displayed below the rendered items and groups.
 The only possible workaround is to increase the page size.

 ### Sorting

-Sorting is supported in two formats: either single-column sorting, or multi-column sorting.
-To enable single column sorting, set the `sortable` option of the Grid to `true`.
+Sorting is supported in two formats&mdash;either single-column sorting, or multi-column sorting.

+To enable the single-column sorting, set the `sortable` option of the Grid to `true`.
 This will enable the default single-column sorting:

     $("#grid").kendoGrid({
          sortable: true